Terms & Conditions

 13.2.
 Except in the case of a business sale, merger, acquisition or corporate reorganisation, neither party may assign or otherwise create any interest in any of its rights or obligations under the Agreement without the prior written consent of the other party.

 3.3.
-The Agreement is the entire agreement between the parties relating to its subject atter and supersedes anything previously passing between them relevant to that subject matter.
+The Agreement is the entire agreement between the parties relating to its subject matter and supersedes anything previously passing between them relevant to that subject matter.

 13.4.
 Each party acknowledges that, in entering the Agreement, it does not rely on anything that is not set out in the Agreement.

 13.5.
-Centrus360 may vary this Agreement by publishing updated terms on its website, or by notifying the Customer.
+Centrus360 may vary this Agreement on providing 14 days written notice to the Customer.
 No other variation of the Agreement is effective unless it is in writing and signed by the parties.

 13.6.
 No failure or delay by a party to exercise any right or remedy provided under the Agreement or at law constitutes a waiver of that or any other right or remedy, nor does it preclude or restrict the future exercise of that or any other right or remedy.
 No single or partial exercise of any right or remedy precludes or restricts the further exercise of that or any other right or remedy.

-13.9.
-Nothing in the Agreement is intended to establish any partnership or appoint either party the agent of the other, or otherwise authorise either party to commit the other in ny way whatsoever.
+13.8.
+Nothing in the Agreement is intended to establish any partnership or appoint either party the agent of the other, or otherwise authorise either party to commit the other in any way whatsoever.
 Each party confirms that it is acting on its own behalf and not for the benefit of any other person.

 14. Definitions and interpretation